-Graduate students who were previously enrolled as a University Special Student.
+Applies to graduate students who were previously enrolled as university special students.

-In rare circumstances, the program may appeal to the Graduate School to apply University Special student credits towards the Graduate School’s minimum graduate residence, degree, and coursework (50%) credit requirements, provided the work was not done to prove admissibility to the Graduate School.
-Graduate level work done as a University Special student prior to enrolling in the Graduate School will not be included in the calculation of the graduate Grade Point Average.
-See the full details of transferring credits from University Special student career at UW–Madison in the Prior Coursework section.
+In rare circumstances, the program may appeal to the Graduate School to apply university special student credits towards the Graduate School’s minimum graduate residence, degree, and coursework (50%) credit requirements, provided the work was not done to prove admissibility to the Graduate School.
+Graduate-level work done as a university special student prior to enrolling in Graduate School will not be included in the calculation of the graduate grade-point average (GPA).
+See the full details of transferring credits from the university special student career at UW–Madison in the Prior Coursework section.